HAPPY 10th ANNIVERSARY to us!!

 Before requesting a listing, please read the rest of the page.

 Links may be sent via the “Get Listed” button on the left.
 Before clicking that button, though, be aware that the music supported through this site is a very specific genre.
 To be quite clear, if your listing is for any music other than Anglo-American Folk Music, if your listing is not at least semi-professional (with a website, not just a social media account set to Private), and if your location is anywhere outside of the six New England states, you will not get listed.

 All potential listings will be vetted.
-Listees must be:
+Listees absolutely must be:

-- Folk.
 Folk music has long relied on oral/aural transmission, which lends to its accessibility and popularity in informal social situations.
-For purposes of this website and this website only, I define “folk” as acoustic-based non-theatrical vocal or instrumental music created and/or performed without reliance on a classically or academically trained musical background; also, the subsequent evolutions of this music.
+Not to belabor the point, but there is a lot of dispute as to whether various musical genres are, or are not, folk.
+For purposes of this website and this website only, I define “folk” as acoustic-based, non-theatrical vocal or instrumental music created and/or performed without reliance on a classically or academically trained musical background; also, the subsequent evolutions of this music.

 A Note on Updates: pages are updated individually, as a listing is added, changed, or deleted.
 The update on this homepage does not reflect updates on other pages.

 Wikipedia Link: Sometime late in 2007, an unknown Wikipedia user referenced this website in an article in the series, “Music of the United States.”
 Click the link above to read the article, “Music of Massachusetts.”